-Covid-19 testing is available in our centers in two basic forms:
+Covid-19 testing is available in our center as follows:

 - If you have symptoms, or wish to use insurance, testing must include a provider visit for us to comply with malpractice regulations and our insurance company contracts.
 Please refer to your insurance policy benefits for urgent care patient responsibility rates.
 If you have not met your deductible; you may be responsible for the cost of the entire visit which varies depending on your insurance provider.

 *If you need clearance to travel, please check if you are required to have a PCR or molecular test.

 REGISTER ONLINE OR CALL FOR A TELEMEDICINE (VIDEO) CONSULTATION IF YOU FEEL COVID TESTING MAY BE APPROPRIATE FOR YOU.

 *Free Covid19 testing may be available through the CO Department of Public Health.
 They can be reached at (303) 389-1687 or (877) 462-2911.